 While newspapers are still the biggest employer of statehouse reporters, their staffing contribution has declined.
-As of 2022, newspapers
+As of 2022, newspaper statehouse reporters constitute 25% of the statehouse corps, down from 38% in 2014.

 Nonprofits are now the second-largest employer of statehouse reporters, following newspapers